Expatriates in the United Arab Emirates: Palestinians

 An estimated 200,000 Palestinians live in the UAE and form one of the largest community of non-citizens from the Arab world in the UAE.

 Qataris

 Some Qatari citizens are based in the UAE.
 Qatar was a member of the Gulf Cooperation Council (GCC) and thus citizens of both countries were free to live and work in each other's countries without restrictions.
 The 2017–18 Qatar diplomatic crisis began when several countries abruptly cut off diplomatic relations with Qatar in June 2017.
-These countries included Saudi Arabia, United Arab Emirates, Bahrain, and Egypt.
+These countries included Saudi Arabia, the United Arab Emirates, Bahrain, and Egypt.
 The severing of relations included withdrawing ambassadors and imposing trade and travel bans.
 Also, Qatari citizens who have family members from the UAE will not be affected.

 Saudis

 A total of 4,895 Saudi Arabian nationals were living in the UAE in 2007; this number grew when a further 700 entered at the start of 2008.

 They are mostly found working in the sectors of commerce and industry as well as medicine, law, insurance, and shipping.
 Both the UAE and Saudi Arabia are neighbouring Arab states and part of the Gulf Cooperation Council; according to agreements, the citizens of each GCC member can live and work in any of the six countries without a visa and other restrictions.
 The Saudis own a total of 1,357 houses and 1,450 pieces of land in various emirates in the UAE.